argoproj/argo-events/docs/validating-admission-webhook.md

 Updating existing specs requires more validation, besides checking if the new spec is valid, we also need to check if there's any immutable fields being updated.
-However, this can not be done in the controller reconciliation, but it can be achieved by using the validating webhook.
+This can not be done in the controller reconciliation, but we can do it by using the validating webhook.

 For example, updating Auth Strategy for a native NATS EventBus is prohibited, a denied response as following will be returned.